Freakwill/pyrimidine/paper/paper.md

     number_sections: yes
 ---

-# Pyrimidine: An algebra-inspired Programming framework for evolutionary algorithms
+# `Pyrimidine`: An algebra-inspired Programming framework for evolutionary algorithms

 # Summary

 As one of the earliest developed intelligent algorithms [holland, katoch], the genetic algorithm(GA) has found extensive application across various domains and has undergone modifications and integrations with new algorithms [@alam; @cheng; @katoch].
 The principles of GA will not be extensively reviewed in this article.
 For a detailed understanding, please refer to reference [@holland; @simon] and the associated literatures.

-[Pyrimidine](https://github.com/Freakwill/pyrimidine) stands as a versatile framework designed for GAs, offering exceptional extensibility for a wide array of evolutionary algorithms, including particle swarm optimization and difference evolution.
+[`Pyrimidine`](https://github.com/Freakwill/pyrimidine) stands as a versatile framework designed for GAs, offering exceptional extensibility for a wide array of evolutionary algorithms, including particle swarm optimization and difference evolution.

 Leveraging the principles of object-oriented programming(OOP) and the meta-programming, we introduce a distinctive design paradigm is coined as "algebra-inspired Programming" signifying the fusion of algebraic methodologies with the software architecture.